deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 > </details>

-> The table shows the number of data samples used for direct preference optimization (DPO) in the MIA-DPO model, broken down by data type and language model.
+> The table presents the data volume used for direct preference optimization (DPO) with two large vision-language models, LLaVa-v1.5 and InternLM-XC2.5, categorized by data type (Sequence, Grid Collage, Pic-in-Pic).

 </details>